-Before starting his venture career, Jason spent three and a half years as a software engineer for Deloitte Consulting.
-He also led engineering and business teams at 1stup, a San Francisco-based startup.
+Before OCA, Jason spent three and a half years as a software engineer and software architect for Deloitte Consulting.
+He also led engineering and business teams at 1stUp, a San Francisco-based startup.

-Jason has an interest in movies, and has watched every movie that has won the Academy Award for best picture, plus about 100 documentaries.
+Jason has an interest in movies, and has watched every Best Picture movie from 1927-2013, plus about 100 documentaries.
 In addition, for most of his life, Jason has been addicted to video games, which is what prompted him to teach himself how to code when he was 13.